icerpc/icerpc-docs/pages/getting-started/using-icerpc/quickstart.md

 description: 'Writing your first IceRPC application in C#'
 ---

-This tutorial shows how to create a complete application with IceRPC for C# using the IceRPC .NET Project Templates.
+This tutorial shows how to quickly get up and running with a complete application with IceRPC for C# using the IceRPC .NET Project Templates.
 We start from scratch—you just need to have the .NET 7 SDK or .NET 8 SDK installed on your computer.

-If you would like to jump into building the same application without using the templates, you can follow the [Writing your first application][csharp-tutorial] tutorial instead.
+If you would like a more in-depth tutorial you can follow the [Writing your first application][server-tutorial] tutorial instead.

 The networked application we are building together consists of: